alcros33/HandDigit/README.md

 # HandDigit
-My first MLPack Machine Learning Project which aimed to predict the sign language digits based on images from a Kaggle Dataset using an over-simplistic approach with Knn.
+My first MLPack Machine Learning Project.
+THe main goal was to predict the number from a Dataset of sign language digit photographs with an over-simplistic approach using K-nn algorithm.

 ## Requirements
 * OpenCV